 Section 2.
-The Executive Director shall be elected by the Council for a specified term and approved by the Board of Trustees.
+The Executive Director shall be appointed by the Board of Trustees with the consent of the Council.
 The terms and conditions of his employment shall be fixed by the Board of Trustees.

 Section 3.
-The Executive Director shall work under the immediate direction of the Board of Trustees and of the Council, and in cooperation with the Secretary.
-He shall attend meetings of the Board of Trustees, of the Council, and of the Executive Committee, but he shall not be a member of any of these bodies.
+The Executive Director shall work under the immediate direction of a committee consisting of the president, the secretary, and the treasurer, of which the president shall be chairman ex officio.
+The Executive Director shall attend meetings of the Board of Trustees, the Council, and the Executive Committee, but he shall not be a member of any of these bodies.
+He shall be a voting member of the Committee to Monitor Problems in Communication but shall not be its chairman.